nikcleju/ESDM_Course/Projects/P1_VendingMachine_Coffee.md

         - when 0, nothing happens
         - when non-zero, the product with that code is poured in the cup
         - pouring lasts for 5 seconds, for all products except Espresso, for which it lasts only 1 second
+		- after the time is elapsed, the machine must stop pouring by setting PourProduct output back to 0
         - quantity is always 200 milliliters, except for Espresso, where it is only 50 milliliters
      - DispenseStirrer: boolean
         - the transition from False to True activates the dispensing of the stirrer